neerazz/TriArchitect-Agent/ARTIFACT_README.md

 # TriArchitect Artifact Package

-This artifact package contains the complete reproducibility materials for the ICSE 2025 submission.
+This artifact package contains the implementation and prototype materials for the TriArchitect vision paper.

+> **Note:** This is a prototype/vision paper.
+Results shown are preliminary estimates.

 ## Quick Start